learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

 - Financial aid requests are now less cramped in the financial aid approval module, with the extra financial information now hidden by default
 - Made the usersearch warning/messages prettier
 - Linked model fields can no longer be added to existing custom forms
+- After emails are sent, the individual message texts are now deleted to save database storage size

+  - We've also deleted all of these message texts for previously sent emails
+  - Note that the original, non-user specific texts and the individual user-level records for sent emails still remain in the database

 Minor bug fixes
 ~~~~~~~~~~~~~~~